mn5mal/indirect-syscall/README.md

    - The main C file: **indirect-syscalls.c**

    - The assembly file: **syscalls.asm**<br />
-   We don't want ask **ntdll.dll** for the function definition of the native APIs.
-But we still want to use the native functions, so      we need to define or directly implement the structure for all four native functions in a header file.
+   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;We don't want ask **ntdll.dll** for the function definition of the native APIs.
+But we still want to &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;use the native functions, so      we need to define or directly implement the structure for all four &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;native functions in a header file.
 In this case, the header file    should be called **syscalls.h**.

    - The header file: **syscalls.h**